 Customer experience is the most important thing in retail.
 It is something that will never change and is an ethos that still sits at the heart of most retailers’ strategies.
 “Our customers at John Lewis are the most important thing to us” stated Louisa Nicholls.

-In today’s world, this expectation of customer experience has evolved, with customers demanding a personalised and seamless experience across all channels.
+In today’s world, this expectation of customer experience has evolved, with customers demanding a personalized and seamless experience across all channels.

 Kash Ghedia, Head of Technology, Dixons Carphone highlighted, “It is not about making the technology disappear, it is how to make it seamless from online to in-store,” whilst making “an incremental benefit for the customer.”

 James Lipscombe, Managing Director and Owner, The Chesterford Group gave us his top pointers to offer great customer experience:

 - Everything has got to be fast, easy and accurate, online and in-store

 - Being able to offer a personalized shopping experience

 As highlighted by Dr. Tim Denison, Director of Retail Intelligence, Ipsos, “Technology and retailing are increasingly interlinked.”
 There are an overwhelming number of technologies available to retailers - from ways to track footfall to multiple self-service checkout options, no wonder they struggle deciding which ones to pick.

 Ultimately retailers need to take a step back and think about the experience the customer wants when they walk into a store, and if the technology chosen achieves this whilst providing value to the business.

 Technology shouldn’t be ‘tech for tech’s sake’.
 Retailers need to know their own business, what they want to achieve and implement the technology that will enable them to reach their goals.